kshitijk4poor/logistics-platform/README.md

-# 🚚 Driver Availability Service 🌐
+# 🚚 On-Demand Logistics Platform for Goods Transportation 🌐

-This project is a personal solution for building a scalable Driver Availability Service using Apache Kafka and other microservices.
+This project is a personal solution for building an On-Demand Logistics Platform for Goods Transportation Service using Apache Kafka and other microservices.

 ## 🌟 Features